 Rigby Reardon: You never can tell.
 In my last case, I had to throw my own brother out of an airplane.

-[at Juliet’s house after Rigby has been shot]
+[at door of Juliet’s house after Rigby has been shot]

 Rigby Reardon: I’d like to see Miss Forrest.